bitmakerlabs/python-dev-setup-guide-mac/README.md

-# Web Development Intensive Mac Setup for Development
+# Mac Setup for Web Development Intensive

 This is Bitmaker's guide to setting up a development environment on a Mac for the Web Development Intensive course.